mkonda/limelight/README.md

 The following illustrate the two ways that we can currently update stories.

-* `go run limelight.go clubhouse story 1316 --story-label PriorityA` - Add a label to an existing story.
+* `limelight clubhouse story 1316 --story-label PriorityA` - Add a label to an existing story.
-* `go run limelight.go clubhouse story 885 --story-state 500000028` - Change a story stage.
+* `limelight clubhouse story 885 --story-state 500000028` - Change a story stage.

 For now, this is enough to get me to GTD™ from the CLI with Clubhouse as the back end.